Microsoft 365 integration (formally Smart Calendar)

 How does Condeco receive notifications from users’ calendars?

 The first time a user starts the Condeco Outlook add-in they are prompted to tick a box to grant access to their calendar.
-If the user grants access and their account is within the scope as defined by your organization, Condeco can subscribe to their calendar via the MS Graph API.
+If the user grants access and their account is within the scope as defined by your organization, Condeco can subscribe to their calendar via the Microsoft Graph API.
 Condeco does not subscribe to calendars that are not within scope, or if the user does not agree to the access.
 A list of users who have allowed access is stored in a secure table for auditing purposes.

 Can a user’s calendar be unsubscribed?